adrianderstroff/pbr/README.md

 ### Cook-Torrance BRDF

 Most of this part is taken from [https://learnopengl.com/PBR/Theory](https://learnopengl.com/PBR/Theory).
-The focus of this and the following tutorials on the website focus on an approach that simplifies to evaluates the integral of the Reflectance Equation in a precomputation step to get decent fps.
+This tutorial and the following ones on the website focus on an approach that simplifies to evaluates the integral of the Reflectance Equation in a precomputation step to get decent fps.

 However the idea of this project is to have an implementation that helps understanding the Cook-Torrance BRDF and also is easy to translate into my raytracing project, where it won't be possible to evaluate the integral ahead of time.
 Thus all computations will be carried out as is while still trying to follow the theory of the *learnopengl* website.